Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

 For later convenience, we present a number of consequences of an $\cM$-adhesive category possessing a (strict) $\cM$-initial object in Appendix~\ref{app:sMinit}.

 \begin{definition}[Finite objects, finitary categories, finitary restrictions; \cite{Braatz:2010aa}, Def.~2.8 and Def.~4.1] Let $\bfC$ be an $\cM$-adhesive category.
-An object $A\in \obj{\bfC}$ is said to be \emph{finite}, if there exist only finitely many $\cM$-morphisms $B\hookrightarrow A$ into $A$ (i.e.\ if ``$A$ has finitely many $\cM$-subobjects''). $\bfC$ is \emph{finitary} if all its objects are finite.
-The \emph{finitary restriction} $(\bfC_{fin},\cM_{fin})$ is defined via the full subcategory $\bfC_{fin}$ of $\bfC$ obtained by restriction $\bfC_{fin}$ to finite subobjects, and with $\cM_{fin}\eqdef\cM\cap \bfC_{fin}$. \end{definition}
+An object $A\in \obj{\bfC}$ is said to be \emph{finite}, if there exist only finitely many isoclasses of $\cM$-morphisms $B\hookrightarrow A$ into $A$ (i.e.\ if ``$A$ has finitely many $\cM$-subobjects''). $\bfC$ is \emph{finitary} if all its objects are finite.
+Let $\bfC_{fin}$ denote the full subcatgory of $\bfC$ spanned by finite objects, and let $\cM_{fin}$ denote the class of $\cM$-morphisms between finite objects.
+Then we refer to $(\bfC_{fin},\cM_{fin})$ as the \emph{finitary restriction} of $\bfC$. \end{definition}

 \begin{theorem}[\cite{Braatz:2010aa}, Thm.~3.14]~ The finitary restriction $(\bfC_{fin},\cM_{fin})$ of an $\cM$-adhesive category $\bfC$ is a finitary $\cM$-adhesive category. \end{theorem}